jovanovskajovana/gatsby-starter-styled-components/README.md

 ### Styled Components

 Think of all the reusable modules on the site and create a styled component for each.
-The rule of thumb is that any logical part, such as Header, Button, Input, or Pagination, turns into its own layout and nests all of its children selectors.
+The rule of thumb is that any logical part, such as header, button, input, or pagination, turns into its own layout and nests all of its children selectors.

 ```
 import styled from 'styled-components'